Skip to content

 5. Medical Equipment

-In the medical field, potential difference is crucial for devices like electrocardiograms (ECGs) and electroencephalograms (EEGs).
+In the medical field, p.d help devices like electrocardiograms (ECGs) and electroencephalograms (EEGs).
 These devices measure the electrical activity of the heart and brain, respectively.

-Now that we’ve explored the applications, let’s delve into some practical examples to solidify your understanding.
+Now that we have gone through the applications, we will need to look into some practical examples to solidify your understanding.

 Practical Examples